mc-wiki/minecraft-mod-heywiki/README.md

 # Hey Wiki

-Hey Wiki is a Fabric Minecraft mod that allows you to press semicolon (customizable) to open the [Minecraft Wiki](https://minecraft.wiki/) page of the block/item/entity you're aiming at.
+Hey Wiki is a Fabric Minecraft mod that allows you to press H (customizable) to open the [Minecraft Wiki](https://minecraft.wiki/) page of the block/item/entity you're aiming at.

 ## Features

-- Press semicolon (customizable) to open the Minecraft Wiki page of the block/item/entity you're aiming at.
+- Press H (customizable) to open the Minecraft Wiki page of the block/item/entity you're aiming at.
 - Adds several commands.

 ### Commands